Amit Kothari

 Chris Tyson was running production prompts that worked perfectly with Claude Sonnet 3.7.
 Then he upgraded to 4.5 and 90% of them broke.
 He counted: 17 instances of MUST.
 11 instances of ALWAYS.
 His conclusion?
 “When everything is critical, nothing is critical.”

 Anthropic’s migration guide explains why.
-Claude 4+ was trained for “more precise instruction following” but lost what they call the “above and beyond” behaviour.
+Newer Claude models follow instructions “more literally,” and at lower effort levels they scope work “to what was asked rather than going above and beyond.”
 Previous versions would read between the lines.
 Current versions take you literally.
 If you write “MUST use formal tone” and then also “MUST sound conversational,” Claude 4.x doesn’t pick the one that makes more sense.
 It tries to do both and produces something that sounds like neither.

 How Claude actually differs from ChatGPT

-This matters more than most people realise.
-Honestly, it’s sort of the elephant in the room for anyone switching from ChatGPT.
+This matters more than most people realize.
+It’s sort of the elephant in the room for anyone switching from ChatGPT.

-Zapier’s 2026 comparison described Claude as “a meticulous senior editor” versus ChatGPT as “fast, friendly, dynamic.”
+Zapier’s comparison frames Claude as a sparring partner for creative and coding work and ChatGPT as the jack-of-all-trades.
 That tracks with what I see in practice.
 Claude follows tone and style instructions more precisely.
 It takes constraints more literally.
 This is a strength when your instructions are clear and a nightmare when they contradict each other.

 Long documents are where Claude shines.
-The 200K token context window, as G2 noted, “changes the game” for multi-document synthesis.
+Its large context window, noted in G2’s comparison, makes multi-document synthesis a strength.
 Uploading a 50-page contract plus three competitor proposals and asking for a comparison?
 That is Claude territory.

 Sycophancy is lower.
-Anthropic explicitly designed Claude 4.5 models to have “significantly lower sycophancy and less encouragement of user delusion.”
+Anthropic reported that its Claude 4.5 models scored 70 to 85% lower than Opus 4.1 on both sycophancy and encouragement of user delusion.
 Claude will push back if your plan has obvious holes.
 ChatGPT tends to agree first and add caveats later.

 Stop copy-pasting ChatGPT prompts into Claude.
 They work differently.